chengpeiquan/vite-plugin-banner/README.md

 Why do it?

-Because in VitePress, what you get through `viteConfig.build.outDir` is always a `.temp` temporary directory, not the final output directory, so you need to manually specify the output directory to inform the plugin
+Because in VitePress, what you get through `viteConfig.build.outDir` is always a `.temp` temporary directory, not the final output directory, so you need to manually specify the output directory to inform the plugin.

+Of course, with the updated version of Vitepress, this is not necessarily required, but you can choose to do so when you need it.

 ## License